hkim42/CS542_Team4/README.md

 1. Run the Jupyter Notebook file by clicking the Jupyter Notebook icon through Anaconda or by running the command `jupyter notebook` in the terminal.
 2. Open `FinalCode-BTC-prediction.ipynb` by navigating to the location folder where you downloaded the file through the Jupyter Notebook dashboard.
 3. Press the ⏩️ button in the middle of the toolbar to run the notebook.

+## Usage
+This project can be used to help people to predict the Bitcoin price in the future and make a decision whether or not to buy or sell.
+You can do this by looking at the prediction results generated using the LSTM or simple RNN model.
+Although the performance may not be as good as "buy and hold" strategy.

+## Credits
+Contributors:
+- Gabriel Belmont - yutab@bu.edu
+- Hyunsoo Kim - hkim42@bu.edu
+- Vikram Varma - vvarma@bu.edu
+- Wenxuan Yan - yanwx@bu.edu